WarwickCIM/backfillz-py/meeting-notes.md

 - one segment of "donut" per slice
 - slice histograms aggregate all chains
 - step plot for each chain
+- using go.Histogram, we run into z-ordering problem trying to overlay step plots on top:
+  - implement our own histograms using numpy for binning and go.Bar for plotting
+  - need this for consistency anyway, since step plots have to use numpy for binning

 ## Questions